20 Best Things to Do in Grand Teton National Park

 The last reason why I prefer the base is because finding one of those spots with a great view of the Tetons, like in some social media photos, is not easy.
 Most of the campsites on Shadow Mountain are in the trees with no views of the Tetons, and only very few actually face west toward the mountains.

-Overall, it’s highly unlikely to simply drive up and find a spot available facing the Tetons during the peak summer season.
-Meaning that your best bet at securing one of these ideal sites during peak season is to find a group that’s packing up and leaving, which leads to my biggest piece of advice for camping at Shadow Mountain below.
+Overall, it’s highly unlikely to simply drive up and find a spot available facing the Tetons during the peak summer travel season, meaning that your best bet at securing one of these ideal sites during peak season is to find a group that’s packing up and leaving, which leads to my biggest piece of advice for camping at Shadow Mountain below.

-DO NOT start searching for a campsite for the night in the late evening.
-Since spots are so limited, there is a strategy for camping at Shadow Mountain, and know that every spot will fill be taken every night during the peak summer season.
+DO NOT start searching for a campsite at Shadow Mountain in the late evening.
+Camping is restricted to designated sites only, and since spots are so limited, there is a strategy for camping at Shadow Mountain: knowing that every spot will be taken every night during the peak summer travel season.

-When you do find a site, set up your tents or leave camping chairs/ whatever else you can think of to show other campers that your site is occupied.
-All sites are labeled with a number, and there is not supposed to be any camping outside of these designated sites.
+When you do find a site, set up your tents or leave camping chairs/ whatever else you can think of to show others that your site is occupied.
+All sites are labeled with a number and a fire ring, and there is not supposed to be any camping outside of these designated sites.

-3. Hiking from the Jenny Lake Visitor Center
+3. Arrive early to find parking at the Jenny Lake Visitor Center.

 If you’re planning on coming to the Jenny Lake Visitor Center for any reason during peak summer season, arrive before 10 a.m. to find parking.

-This is because the Jenny Lake Visitor Center is the most popular destination in Grand Teton National Park for a few reasons.
+This is because the Jenny Lake Visitor Center is the most popular destination in Grand Teton National Park for a number of reasons.

 The first is that the Jenny Lake Trailhead is a one of the most popular starting points for many trails, such as Hidden Falls.
-However, perhaps the biggest reason is because the visitor center is where the Jenny Lake boat shuttle leaves if you are looking to cut out some distance on your hike.
+However, perhaps the biggest reason is because the visitor center is where the Jenny Lake boat shuttle leaves from.

 This is another reason to arrive at the Jenny Lake Visitor Center early in the morning because the line for the boat shuttle can stretch far away from the actual boarding area, which would seem that doing the actual hike around Jenny Lake could be faster than waiting in the line when the ferry is at its busiest midday.